jacoblockett/yugipedia-gql/README.md

 General understanding of the [GraphQL language](https://graphql.org/learn) is highly recommended before attempting to use this API wrapper.

-> ___Note___ - There is no need to roll your own rate limiter - all queries are rate limited to one page per second maximum.
-That means that no matter how many queries need to be performed, total wait time will be `Number of Queries × Number of Pages Per Query × 2 (Mandatory Redirect Query Check) × 1 Second + Time to Complete Each Query`.
-It does _not_ mean that queries will wait for each other to finish before starting the next one, just that they will wait a minimum of one second after the most recent query was fired.
-This is to align with [the wishes of the API devs.
+> ___Note___ - There is no need to roll your own rate limiter - all queries are rate limited to one page per second maximum to align with [the wishes of the API devs.
 (See: Request limit)](https://yugipedia.com/wiki/Yugipedia:API).

 ### Signature